4meta5/notes/Principles/Principles.md

 ![](./assets/5step.jpg)

+## The Power fo Habit
+Habit is essentially inertia, the strong tendency to keep doing what you have been doing (or not doing what you have not been doing). **Research suggests that if you stick with a behavior for approximately eighteen months, you will build a strong tendency to stick to it nearly forever.**

 # Management

 - **Write down your plan for everyone to see and to measure your progress against.** This includes all the granular details about who needs to do what tasks and when.
 The tasks, the narrative, and the goals are different, so don't mix them up.
 Remember, the tasks are what connect the narrative to your goals.